 If you currently own a smartphone then you are probably familiar with the term OS, which stands for operating system.
-Whether you have an iPhone, Android, Huawei, or something else, each one of these devices runs on a framework that helps every other app communicate and execute on tasks.
+Whether you have an iPhone or Android, these devices run on a framework system that helps all of the other apps communicate and execute on tasks.

-In a similar vein, many companies incorporate an operating system to guide decisions and prioritize work to be done.
-These operating systems can also be referred to as goal setting frameworks.
+Many companies incorporate an "operating system" to guide decisions and prioritize work to be done.
+These operating systems are usually referred to as goal setting frameworks.
 There are many different frameworks that exist, but each one helps companies establish their vision and plan to execute on growth.
 They serve as tools to ensure employees are aligned on company goals and transparent about results.

 Objective and Key Results (OKRs)

-The OKR framework is designed for incredibly high growth companies and was made popular by Google in the early 2000s.
-Since Google came out publicly and stated that OKRs were critical in their growth path, tens of thousands of companies have adopted this framework to set and cascade goals across their organization.
+The OKR framework is designed for high growth companies, made popular by Google in the early 2000s.
+Since Google publicly stated that OKRs were critical in their growth path, tens of thousands of companies have also adopted this framework to set and cascade goals across their organization.

-OKRs are known as an effective way to stretch your company by identifying a few key areas to focus on.
-By helping companies clearly state WHY a goal is important and then boiling down a few key areas of focus, they serve as an incredibly effective method to achieve monumental results.
+OKRs are known as an effective way to stretch your company by identifying select key areas to focus on.
+By helping companies clearly state WHY a goal is important and then boiling down to key areas of focus, they serve as an incredibly effective method to achieve monumental results.

 Vision, Values, Methods, Obstacles, and Measures (V2MOM)